Hundreds of Chicago drinking fountains to stay off due to lead threat

-CHICAGO (WLS) --Hundreds of drinking fountains won't be turned on turned on to start the summer in Chicago because of the threat of lead in the water.
+CHICAGO (WLS) --Hundreds of drinking fountains won't be turned on to start the summer in Chicago because of the threat of lead in the water.

-The Chicago Park District is once again conducting testing, which it's been doing for two years now since the ABC7 I-Team originally reported on led in drinking fountain water.
+The Chicago Park District is once again conducting testing, which it's been doing for two years now since the ABC7 I-Team originally reported on lead in drinking fountain water.

 More than 600 city parks will soon bustle with children and tourists.
 But the Chicago Park District announced hundreds of public drinking fountains won't be turned on, citing potentially dangerous levels of lead.